tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 Decission to be taken:

  - erase completely (only lorenzo agrees)
- - create new branch with just a README and leave it as default branch on github
+ - create new branch with just a README and leave it as default branch on github (everyone agrees)
- - move branches code to github archiving, so will not be updated anymore and will not become a fork
+ - move branches code to github archiving, so will not be updated anymore and will not become a fork (everyone agrees)

+ **Action**: The empty branch will be removed on gitlab; and the name of the new default branch will be discussed after the migration.

+ - Thomas suggested to use the new branch as **main**, as it seems the current trend
+ - The old master branch will become Tango V10 (or something similar)

+ Other repos will not be forced to follow the same conventions.

+ Repositories ready for migration:

+  - cppTango
+  - itango
+  - pytango
+   * pytango having issues with python 3.5 integration (non blocking, PR to be accepted when ready **Action - Alberto and Anton**)

+**Action Results: Reynald** : Done a test migration, sent a reminder with the people not yet appearing as available on gitlab

+**Action: All?** : to be reviewed how to work on Teams/subgroups and who should have owner permissions on the repos (so not everybody)
+ - If it is not possible to do it by groups then it will have to be done per-repository (may be a huge work)
+ - **Carlos**: on the migration issue, maintainer should appoint the user owners after the migration (automatic migration seems to set everyone as owner)

+**Action: cppTango migration**: to be done after the meeting

+**Action: itango migration**: to be done tomorrow

+**Action - TANGO RFCs Migration: Piotr**: Collecting the lists of members to be notified, preparing pdf's from the main branch to be made available.

 ***